About This Drug

 - If you think you may be pregnant

 - Pregnancy warning: This drug may have harmful effects on the unborn baby.
-Women of child bearing potential should use effective methods of birth control during your cancer treatment and for 2 weeks after treatment.
+Women of child bearing potential should use effective methods of birth control during your cancer treatment and for at least 14 days after treatment.
 Let your doctor know right away if you think you may be pregnant.

 - Fertility warning: Human fertility studies have not been done with this drug.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.